Our Leadership

 Katy June-Friesen

 Katy is a writer, editor, and media producer with a background in communications and journalism.
-She has worked for nonprofits, higher ed institutions, and news outlets producing stories, editing publications, managing research projects, and writing for documentary and public history projects.
+She is also an experienced researcher in various arenas, including academia.
+She has worked for nonprofits, higher ed institutions, and news outlets producing stories, editing diverse publications, conducting and managing research projects, and writing for documentary and public history projects.
 Her journalism has appeared in national magazines and newspapers.
-She is a PhD candidate in journalism/media studies at University of Maryland’s Philip Merrill College of Journalism, where her research focuses on news coverage and public discourse surrounding gentrification.
+She is also a PhD candidate in journalism/media studies at University of Maryland’s Philip Merrill College of Journalism, where her research focuses on news coverage and public discourse surrounding gentrification.

 Lauren Meyer